Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 11 November 2024 03.24.02 UTC
+- WIB: Senin, 11 November 2024 04.20.50 UTC
-- WITA: Senin, 11 November 2024 04.24.02 UTC
+- WITA: Senin, 11 November 2024 05.20.50 UTC
-- WIT: Senin, 11 November 2024 05.24.02 UTC
+- WIT: Senin, 11 November 2024 06.20.50 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

 Kategori: motivational